pierre-vigier/Perl6-Math-Matrix/README.md

   * rows : an array of row, each row being an array of cells

-    Number of cell per row must be identical
+    Number of cells per row must be identical

 method diagonal
 ---------------

     my $matrix = Math::Matrix.diagonal( 2, 4, 5 );
     This method is a constructor that returns an diagonal matrix of the size given by count of the parameter.
-    All the cells are set to 0 except the top/left to bottom/right diagonale, set to given values.
+    All the cells are set to 0 except the top/left to bottom/right diagonal, set to given values.

 method identity